bastilian/middleman-thumbnailer/README.md

 ## Important Note

+If you bundle update, you will probably get the following error:

+/middleman-core-3.2.2/lib/middleman-core/configuration.rb:37:in \`method_missing': undefined method \`before_build' for Middleman::Application::MiddlemanApplication1:Class (NoMethodError)

-middleman-thumbnailer will only (currently) work with the latest v3-stable branch of middleman.
+middleman-thumbnailer will only (currently) work with the latest v3-stable branch of middleman from git.
 In your Gemfile use this (for now):

 ```ruby
 gem 'middleman', :git => 'https://github.com/middleman/middleman.git', branch: 'v3-stable'